PauM4/Windjammers/README.md

 ## How to play the game

-This is a two player game.
+- This is a two player game.

-To move from one screen to another, you have to press the space bar.
+- To move from one screen to another, you have to press the space bar.

-The controls are:
+- In Character Selection, both players can choose the character they want from the 3 available.
+- In Stage Selection, only Player 1 can choose the stage from the 3 available.
+- The player cannot move when he has the frisbee.
+The player cannot shoot at his own goal.
+The player cannot block a super shot.

+## Controls
+### Gamepad:

+Both Players:
+- DPAD for movement.
+- A to throw frisbee.
+Pressing DPAD you can launch diagonally up or down respectively.
+- B to throw a lob.
+Pressing DPAD you can launch diagonally up or down respectively.
+- Spamming Y to block the frisbee.
+After blocking it, pick up the frisbee and press Y again to perform the super shot.
+- Start to pass screens, select character and select stage.

+### Keyboard:

 Player 1(Left):
 - WASD for movement.
 - V to throw frisbee.
 Pressing W or S you can launch diagonally up or down respectively.
 - B to throw a lob.
-- The player cannot move when he has the frisbee.
-The player cannot shoot at his own goal.
+Pressing W or S you can launch diagonally up or down respectively.
+- Spamming N to block the frisbee.
+After blocking it, pick up the frisbee and press Y again to perform the super shot.
+- Space bar to pass screens, select character and select stage.

 Player 2 (Right):
 - Arrow keys for movement.
 - O to throw frisbee.
 Pressing arrow keys you can launch diagonally up or down respectively.
 - P to throw a lob.
-- The player cannot move when he has the frisbee.
-The player cannot shoot at his own goal.
+Pressing arrow keys you can launch diagonally up or down respectively.
+- Spamming I to block the frisbee.
+After blocking it, pick up the frisbee and press Y again to perform the super shot.
+- Enter button to select character.

+### Debug functions:
-F1 activates god mode.
+- F1 activates god mode.
 This disables scoring and timing.

-F2 activates the colliders.
+- F2 activates the colliders.

-F3 activates direct win for player 1.
+- F3 activates direct win for player 1.

-F4 activates direct win for player 2.
+- F4 activates direct win for player 2.
+- F5 activates the debug data.